What in the world is a “nurtury”?

 What does it take to start your own nurtury?

-The most important thing to do is STOP USING PESTICIDES AND HERBICIDES.
+The most important thing to do is STOP USING CHEMICAL INSECTICIDES AND HERBICIDES.
 Chemical poisons have no business in a native pollinator garden.
 The next step is to find out which native pollinator plants would do well in your garden, and suit your needs.
 How do you figure out which ones?
 In Florida, a good place to start is the website of the Florida Native Plant Society.
 You can select your county and the conditions in your garden and get a list of plants.
 Likewise, the Institute for Regional Conservation’s website allows you to input your zip code, if you want to really go native.
 Both of these websites have detailed specifications about the plants, as well as images to guide your selection.
 Other states have similar native plant societies where you can educate yourself on the best plants to buy.

 Where can you find these plants?
 Sadly, native plants are not widely available in big box stores like Home Depot and Lowe’s.
 And these stores often carry plants that are treated with a systemic pesticide called Neonicotinoids in order to kill aphids, white flies, and other pests.
 What they don’t tell you is that this poison kills any creature that partakes of any part of the plant, including the nectar and pollen.
 Who needs nectar and pollen?
 That’s right: butterflies and bees.